hphelion/documentation/bindings.jclouds.object-storage.md

 ---
 layout: default
-title: "HP Helion Public Cloud jclouds Binding Object Storage Examples"
+title: "HP Helion Public Cloud: jclouds Binding Object Storage Examples"
 permalink: /bindings/jclouds/object-storage/
 product: jclouds

 ---
-# HP Helion Public Cloud jclouds Binding Object Storage Examples
+# HP Helion Public Cloud: jclouds Binding Object Storage Examples

 This page provides you with examples of how to use the jclouds binding to perform object storage tasks.